 This week, the residents of my apartment block have all got together to create a communal area painting.
-They decided that lockdown has left us far too isolated, and that this is a way we can all feel more a part of the community.
+They decided that lock-down has left us far too isolated, and that this is a way we can all feel more a part of the community.

-Organisers posted fliers a few days before; the landlords weren’t interested in funding a communal area painting but agreed that if we raised the funds we could create the mural.
+Organizers posted fliers a few days before; the landlords weren’t interested in funding a communal area painting but agreed that if we raised the funds we could create the mural.
 In our large entrance area, where many people collect their post, there’s now a beautiful mural.

 In order to create the communal area painting we had to stick to social distancing rules, wear masks, and stay in our assigned area.
 We all got the chance to paint a part of the mural, to put our stamp on it.
 A few people declined to get involved but overall, over fifty people took part.

-These days, with all our divisions, distancing and lockdowns, it needed nothing more than a communal area painting by communal painters and decorators to make us all feel that little bit more connected again.
+These days, with all our divisions, distancing and lock-downs, it needed nothing more than a communal area painting by communal painters and decorators to make us all feel that little bit more connected again.

 How Painting a Mural in My London Apartment Block Created a Sense of Community